jochym/Elastic/doc/source/index.rst

 Elastic is a set of python routines for calculation of elastic properties of crystals (elastic constants, equation of state, sound velocities, etc.).
-It is a third version of the in-house code I have written over last few years and is implemented as a extension to the `ASE <https://wiki.fysik.dtu.dk/ase/>`_ system.
+It is a third version of the in-house code I have written over several years and is implemented as a extension to the `ASE <https://wiki.fysik.dtu.dk/ase/>`_ system.
 The code was a basis for some of my publications and was described briefly in these papers.
 The code was available to anyone, presented